 Where can I book a day trip in Krabi?

-Tour agents can be found every few metres along the street / beach in Ao Nang, Phi Phi and Koh Lanta; even in Klong Muang and Railay there are several agencies that are easily found.
+Tour agents can be found every few metres along the street / beach in Ao Nang, Phi Phi and Koh Lanta; even in Klong Muang and Railay there are a dozen or so agencies that are easily found.
 Your hotel, no matter how small or basic, is also almost certain to offer an excursion counter where you can book the various day trips on offer.
 Finally, some people prefer to book all their trips ahead of arrival; in this case there are now several online agents that will provide this service for you; always do a price check on our site first to see if you are getting a good deal.

 Before booking anything in advance (while in Krabi or online), we would caution that the weather in Krabi can be unpredictable, even in high season, so your expectations of a sunny island-hopping trip may be dashed.
 In addition, tour operators never refund for rain, other than in the rare cases where the conditions are so bad that the entire tour needs to be cancelled.
 Our advice would be to do your research, check the forecast in the week before you travel, and book everything a couple of days ahead of time.

 How far in advance do I have to book an activity?

-If already in Krabi, street agents can take bookings the evening of the day before you wish to go for a morning or full day trip – usually up to 8pm is quite safe – or a couple of hours ahead for afternoon trips or other short activities such as elephant trekking.
-We are able to take bookings online up to 5pm before date of travel.
+If already in Krabi, street agents can take bookings the evening of the day before you wish to go for a morning or full day trip – usually up to 9pm is quite safe – or a couple of hours ahead for afternoon trips or other short activities such as elephant trekking.
 Of course you can also book as far ahead as you wish, bearing in mind the advice given above, and the possibility that your itinerary may be subject to change.
 The exception to this is a diving course (see below), which is always better booked prior to arrival.

 Where is the best place to book?

 There is no definitive answer to this, so we will give some pros and cons of each option.